ondrejch/VR1-openmc/README.md

 These steps show you how to install the VR1-openmc package using conda.

 1. Make sure you have conda installed.
-2. Install openmc using conda-forge or mamba.
-OpenMC is a dependency for VR1.
+2. **Install openmc using conda-forge or mamba.** OpenMC is a dependency for VR1.
+Instructions can be found on [OpenMC's website](https://docs.openmc.org/en/stable/quickinstall.html).
 3. Create a new conda environment with Python 3.11 and activate it:
 ```
 conda create -n vr1 python=3.11 openmc -c conda-forge